Ben Gamel

-Benjamin Joseph Gamel (born May 17, 1992) is an American professional baseball outfielder in the Tampa Bay Rays organization.
-He has played in Major League Baseball (MLB) for the New York Yankees, Seattle Mariners, Milwaukee Brewers, Cleveland Indians, and Pittsburgh Pirates.
+Benjamin Joseph Gamel (born May 17, 1992) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Yankees, Seattle Mariners, Milwaukee Brewers, Cleveland Indians, Pittsburgh Pirates, San Diego Padres, New York Mets, and Houston Astros.
+He made his MLB debut in 2016.

 Career

 Early life

 Gamel attended Bishop Kenny High School in Jacksonville, Florida.
 He committed to play college baseball at Florida State University.

 New York Yankees

 The New York Yankees selected Gamel in the 10th round of the 2010 Major League Baseball draft.
 He signed with the Yankees and made his professional debut with the Gulf Coast Yankees of the Rookie-level Gulf Coast League.
-He played in 2011 for the Staten Island Yankees of the Class A-Short Season New York-Penn League and in 2012 with the Charleston RiverDogs of the Class A South Atlantic League.
-He began the 2013 season with the Tampa Yankees of the Class A-Advanced Florida State League before being promoted to the Trenton Thunder of the Class AA Eastern League.
-He returned to Trenton in 2014 and played for the Scranton/Wilkes-Barre RailRiders of the Class AAA International League in 2015.
+He played in 2011 for the Staten Island Yankees of the Low-A New York-Penn League and in 2012 with the Charleston RiverDogs of the Single-A South Atlantic League.
+He began the 2013 season with the Tampa Yankees of the High-A Florida State League before being promoted to the Trenton Thunder of the Double-A Eastern League.
+He returned to Trenton in 2014 and played for the Scranton/Wilkes-Barre RailRiders of the Triple-A International League in 2015.
 The Yankees added him to their 40-man roster after the 2015 season.

 After attending spring training, Gamel began the 2016 season with Scranton/Wilkes-Barre.
 The Yankees promoted Gamel to the major leagues on May 5, and he made his major league debut as a defensive replacement on May 6.
 He spent the majority of the 2016 season with Scranton/Wilkes-Barre, and won the International League Most Valuable Player Award.